ljmerza/tinybeans_clone/_docs/i18n-improvements.md

 ### Backend (Django)
 - Global language settings are still English-only. `LANGUAGE_CODE` is pinned to `"en-us"` and the middleware stack omits `django.middleware.locale.LocaleMiddleware`, so Django never activates per-request locales (mysite/mysite/config/settings/base.py:108,199).
-- Internationalized strings exist (for example, `gettext_lazy` usages in permission guards) but no `locale/` directories or compiled `.po` files are checked in, so those calls always resolve to English (e.g., mysite/users/views/circles.py:108,138,220).
+- Internationalized strings exist (for example, `gettext_lazy` usages in permission guards) but no `locale/` directories or compiled `.po` files are checked in, so those calls always resolve to English (e.g., `mysite/circles/views/invitations.py` permission checks).
 - The user model exposes a `language` field with validated choices (mysite/users/models/user.py:180-185), yet nothing in the request pipeline reads it to set `translation.activate(user.language)` or otherwise influence outbound content.
 - REST responses only standardize validation errors; other exception types (403/404/500) fall back to DRF defaults, which means English messages leak through and the frontend cannot translate them (mysite/mysite/exception_handlers.py:61-70).
 - There is no automated check that backend `i18n_key` literals have matching entries in the frontend locale bundles.